jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 ## Uniform manipulation of executors via `executor_traits`

-\color{ForestGreen} *Executors* are modular components for requisitioning execution agents.
+\color{ForestGreen} *Executors* are modular components for creating execution agents.
 For library components to be freely composable with diverse executors, including user-defined executors, all executors must be capable of supporting a common interface.
 This common interface is defined by the `executor_traits` template.